 7. Take time to reflect and learn before rehiring

-You’ll likely need to replace the dismissed employee.
+For instance, you’ll likely need to replace the dismissed employee.

 Go over what didn’t go well so that you can avoid the same mistakes.
 Make sure you know how to spot the must-have qualities for your next salesperson (and the characteristics you’ve learned to avoid).